DaniKandie/wireframing/README.md

 ---

+---

+## Example Wireframe Analysis

+I reviewed the wireframe from the ALX platform [here](https://savanna.alxafrica.com/rltoken/HnTbrzrJX1IfPIxugo8Uvw).

-## What Type of Wireframe is This?
+### What Type of Wireframe is It?

-If you have a wireframe image (for example, from Figma), you can upload it and explain if it is low-fidelity or high-fidelity based on how simple or detailed it looks.
+Based on the details, this wireframe is a:

+**High-Fidelity Wireframe**

+### Reason:

+It includes detailed elements such as colors, images, icons, and styled text.
+This makes it visually close to the final product.
+High-fidelity wireframes are typically used in the **later stages** of design to present how the product will look and feel before development starts.